bryanbrattlof/bryanbrattlof/README.md

 ### Hi 👋 I’m Bryan, and I like to create things.

 - 💡 A naturally curious person working on something fun.
-- 🔭 Always working on contributing more to the [Linux Kernel].
+- 🌱 Currently exploring the wonderful world of FIOA.
-- 🌱 Currently learning everything I can about Embedded Systems
+- 🔭 Slowly working on contributing more to the [Linux Kernel].
 - 📫 How to reach me: [email] | [twitter]
 - 😄 Pronouns: [he/him]
 - ⚡ Fun Fact: I’m a pilot 🛩️